wo-language/wo/justifications.md

 For example, Vim sounds crazy on paper to people the first time they hear of it, thinking "but why can't you type by default!?", but only once they start to try it out do they realize that it's incredible to use in practice.
 Or, hypothetically, they end up realizing it's terrible, and they simply enjoy hurting their hands with the arrow keys.

-Obviously, the design I end up going with is going to be heavily influenced by my opinions, but I'm actually trying to base it on what I percieve as the average universal preference.
+Obviously, the design I end up going with is going to be heavily influenced by my opinions, but I'm actually trying to base it on what I percieve as universal as well as delicately balanced.

 Additionally, the entire band of questions such as "wasn't it designed for bad programmers?" are irrelevent here.
 Whataboutisms like that which lead one astray from the real goals of programming language design are not the main topic here.
 Tip: it's a fallacy because something is what it is whether someone intended for it to be something or not (but it could give clues into its design as it is anyway, but people don't ask that question for that reason).

+In terms of design, positions like "we have to do something because it's... fast, short, nice, efficient, what I'm used to, what I'm not used to, new, follows a principle" are all invalid, non sequitur arguments.
+For example, there are times when being slow is the better decusion, such as to sacrifice for security.

+It's a massive balance that's hard to keep track of, but you should never have to rely on "only following an established principle".
+Obviously it's dogmatic and will just lead to a mess of inconsistency.
+Getting this right is actually a massive multidimensional game of minimax.
+You have to take a step back to see if we can redo everything for the better, if not then we pick the best option given our downsides, repeat for each option... in other words, we will have to sacrifice x for y.
+We HAVE to, and we do make decisions like that constantly.

+Please, I want any discussions about project and concept to be focused on design and programming.
+Even this introduction area is fringey.
+Some of these topics could even be contentious, but I don't want it to distract us from legit debate and discussion.
+Programming is what matters; don't let unfriendliness and grudges remove you from that.
+I want to be democratic, but I also want to be weary of the wisdom of the crowd effect fallacy.
+For example, it's hard to vote on which feature is better when you haven't even tried them, so polls should be done for a very particular kind of topic.

-Ultimately, certain improvements can be more valuable in different circumstances, while it doesn't matter in others.
+However, ultimately, additional programming capabilities can be more valuable in some circumstances, while it doesn't matter in others.
 For example, I had a Java program that simplifies math expressions, and making that [one file](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression.scala#L452) into Scala out of the whole project shortened [that code](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression0.java#L223) by about 2.5 times as much because of pattern matching, but all the other files were fine being Java.

 So it is just nice to have the option of a design that is attuned to your circumstances, as opposed to some forced grifting replacement for all of Go that must be better because the author thinks so.